Archive for the 'Adsense' Category

 Shoemoney is going to get his account taken away.
 Here’s why.

-If you have been paying attention to the Search blogs lately, you will have heard about the Forbes.com article on PPC arbitrage in which both Jeremy ‘Shoemoney’ Schoemaker and Michael ‘Graywolf’ Gray are both quoted.
-Now, I haven’t read the article itself yet, but I just came across this extract which Andy Beal posted to his blog:
+If you have been paying attention to the Search blogs lately, you will have heard about the in which both Jeremy ‘Shoemoney’ Schoemaker and Michael ‘Graywolf’ Gray are both quoted.
+Now, I haven’t read the article itself yet, but I just came across this extract which :

 Schoemaker insists he and others have in fact found a way to circumvent the crackdown.
 He says he uses techniques like “cloaking” to fool Google’s algorithm.
 Arbitrageurs know the search engine’s IP addresses, the fingerprints that reveal the source of any Web page visitor.
 So Schoemaker says he sets his web pages to automatically display legitimate content to the Google spider, while giving other users the ad-filled arbitrage page.
 Schoemaker says that makes him virtually immune to Google’s quality-regulation measures.